Abrasive Wheels

 What resources are available to assist employers?

-This job hazard assessment program can be downloaded and customized to fit an individual workplace.
+This assessment, personal protective equipment and hazard analysis can be downloaded and customized to fit an individual workplace.
 Employers are required to perform a workplace hazard analysis to determine what personal protective equipment is necessary to protect employees from continued exposure to identified hazards.
+Other example safety and health programs are available for employers to download and adapt to their specific conditions.

 Which standards apply?

-OSH has adopted the following standards for abrasive wheels in North Carolina:
+OSH has adopted the following standards which are applicable to abrasive wheels in North Carolina.
+This is not all inclusive.

 General Industry